vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-and-supervisor-demo.md

 had to make some choices.
 The choices made for this tutorial were:

-- The Pinniped Supervisor can draw user identities from OIDC identity providers, Active Directory providers (via LDAP), and generic LDAP providers.
+- The Pinniped Supervisor can draw user identities from OIDC identity providers, Active Directory providers (via LDAP), generic LDAP providers, and GitHub.
 In this tutorial we will use Okta as an OIDC identity provider.
   Okta offers a free developer account, so any reader should be able to sign up for an Okta account if they would like to try these steps themselves.
 - The Pinniped Supervisor can be installed on any type of Kubernetes cluster.
 In this tutorial we will